How to Write a Business Plan

 - The fourth strategy controls the communications process between the company and its customers.
 Methods of advertising and audiences to be targeted are just two of the issues that a communications strategy should address.

-The strategies created by a company under its marketing plan are affected by or have an effect upon other aspects of the business plan.
+The strategies created by a company under its marketing plan are affected by or have an effect on other aspects of the business plan.
 For instance, a decision by a business to expand into new markets by acquiring a company already selling in the new market might be hampered by a lack of capital to complete the transaction, or it might force the company to seek additional capital by adding investors or borrowing money.

 The operations plan is closely tied to the team and management plan section of a business plan.
 An operations plan is the engine that runs the machine you call a business.
 Without an operations plan, nothing else in your business plan will get done.
 The operations section of a business plan created to obtain bank financing or for some other external purpose does not require the details that must go into a plan that will guide ownership and management in running the business.

 This section should be crammed with details and instructions to direct people within the organization in the day-to-day operations of the business.
 The personnel covered in the team and management plan section of a business plan should be able to refer to the operations plan for guidance in carrying out the strategies and tasks needed to run the business.

 An effective way of including an operations plan when writing a business plan is to combine it into a single section entitled “Operations and Management Plan.”
 Writing the section begins with the creation of an organization chart showing the title, duties and responsibilities, and supervisory role of each member of the business.

 Team and Management Plan